Nutritional Sciences Research

 As a clinician and registered dietitian with almost 10 years of experience in the field, my research focus is primarily in the area of ingestive behavior.
 I am specifically interested ingestive behavior and how it pertains to obesity as well as the controversial topic of food addiction.
 I am also interested in sports nutrition research involving eating disorders and disordered eating in athletes.

-1. Laboratory based studies: We use various cell and animal models to study molecular mechanisms and cell signaling involved in diabetes and obesity.
-Some examples include studying the role of infection in developing obesity, or the development of drug for diabetes from a gene obtained from a virus.
+- Laboratory based studies: Our studies are focused on obesity and diabetes related research.
+We use various cell and animal models to study molecular mechanisms and cell signaling involved in diabetes and obesity.
+Some examples include studying the role of infection in developing obesity, or the development of a drug for diabetes from a protein obtained from a virus.
 We have received many national and international patents for this research.

-2. Clinical studies: We conduct studies involving human subjects, which mainly address various aspects of diabetes and obesity.
+- Clinical studies: We conduct studies involving human subjects, which mainly address various aspects of diabetes and obesity treatment or prevention.
 Examples of some recently conducted studies include determining the role of eggs in enhancing weight loss in adults or children, or the role of protein quality on feeling of fullness, or hormones that control hunger and satiety.

 The overall focus of our research is in the area of obesity, diabetes and related comorbidities.
 Ongoing research projects involve: